-, The effect of having an effective teacher as opposed to an average teacher is the same as reducing a class size by 10 students in year 5 and 13 or more students in year 6.
-The effects of high-quality teaching are especially large for pupils from disadvantaged backgrounds, who gain an extra years' worth of learning under very effective teachers compared to poorly performing teachers.
-(2011) CPD- Science of learning EEF: Effective Professional Development and EEF supporting SEND pupils in mainstream.
-Supporting high quality teaching is pivotal in improving children's outcomes.
-Research tells us that high quality teaching can narrow the disadvantage gap.
 Lessons are planned that involve identification and discussion of good vocabulary examples as well as the use of these in speech and writing.
 These are used to develop comprehension of more challenging texts and to deepen pupils' understanding of how language is used in writing.
-Introduction of the HEP Science Curriculum across Key stage 2 Autumn 2023 with rigorous focus on Vocabulary.
+Introduction of the Opening Worlds Curriculum across Key stage 2 and Year 2 in Summer 2023.
 EEF: Teaching and Learning Toolkit-Reading Comprehension Reading comprehension strategies are high impact on average (+6 months).
 Alongside phonics it is a crucial component of early reading instruction.
 It is crucial to support pupils to apply the comprehension strategies independently to other reading tasks, contexts and subjects.
 Supporting struggling readers is likely to require a coordinated effort across the curriculum and a combination of approaches that include phonics, reading comprehension and oral language approaches.
 No particular strategy should be seen as a panacea, and careful diagnosis of the reasons why an individual pupil is struggling should guide the choice of intervention strategies.
-Using high quality texts with a rich vocabulary helps the pupils see examples of what they can achieve, providing specific chances, tasks and resources to help develop vocabulary range, an understanding of the vocabulary used and how to implement it themselves Lessons that involve the use of visual identification, discussion and use of this vocabulary will allow pupils to access different learning styles and thinking skills helping the pupils develop a bigger range of rich 1, 2, 3 READING vocabulary.
-EEF Literacy Guidance 1, 2, 3 Develop opportunities for pupils to write for a EEF research into improving literacy states that writing can be improved by specific teaching of writing composition strategies through modelled and range of real life purposes: school newspaper, articles on the website, letters to prominent people, etc. Continue to develop links with local secondary schools to expose pupils to higher level writing supported practice, with audience and purpose being central to effective writing.
+Using high quality texts with a rich vocabulary helps the pupils see examples of what they can achieve, providing specific chances, tasks and resources to help develop vocabulary range, an understanding of the vocabulary used and how to implement it themselves 1, 2, 3 Lessons that involve the use of visual identification, discussion and use of this vocabulary will allow pupils to access different learning styles and thinking skills helping the pupils develop a bigger range of rich vocabulary.
+Further CPD on teaching composition strategies.
+Develop pupils' transcription and sentence construction skills through extensive practice.
+Coaching and modelling by English lead.
+Develop opportunities for pupils to write for a EEF Literacy Guidance EEF research into improving literacy states that writing can be improved by specific teaching of writing composition strategies through modelled and supported practice, with audience and purpose being central to effective writing.
 A fluent writing style supports composition as pupils' cognitive resources are freed from focusing on handwriting, spelling and sentence construction and can be redirected towards writing composition.
 Extensive practice, supported by effective feedback, is required to develop fluent transcription skills.
 Spelling should be explicitly taught and diagnostic assessment should be used to focus effort on the spellings that pupils are finding difficult.
+1, 2, 3 range of real life purposes: school newspaper, articles on the website, letters to prominent people, etc.

-Implement Nuffield Early Language Intervention to improve pupil's language and early literacy skills.
-EEF EYFS Toolkit indicates that early literacy approaches have a positive effect on early learning outcomes.
-A combination of approaches is likely to be more effective than a single approach therefore the implementation of NELI alongside other planned approaches it more likely to have a positive effect on outcomes.
-Robust evaluations found NELI children made on average 3 months of additional progress in language.
-1, 2, 3
+baches have a positive effect on early learning mes.
+A combination of approaches is likely to be effective than a single approach therefore the mentation of NELI alongside other planned baches it more likely to have a positive effect on mes.
+1, 2, 3 EYFS Toolkit indicates that early literacy baches have a positive effect on early learning omes.
+A combination of approaches is likely to be effective than a single approach therefore the ementation of NELI alongside other planned baches it more likely to have a positive effect on omes. ast evaluations found NELI children made on age 3 months of additional progress in language.